I2PC/xmipp/README.md

 where `scipion-em-xmipp` is the folder of the repository, it means `src/scipion-em-xmipp`.
 This command should work in most of the cases.
 However, if you do this and Scipion does not find Xmipp, please visit [Linking Xmipp to Scipion Troubleshooting](https://github.com/I2PC/xmipp/wiki/Linking-Xmipp-to-Scipion-Troubleshooting)

-# Using Xmipp
+## Using Xmipp
 Xmipp is installed in the build directory located in the same directory where the xmipp script is located.
 To set all necessary environment variables and paths to all Xmipp programs, you can simply
 `source build/xmipp.bashrc`

 # That's all

 If you find a bug or you miss some feature, [please create an issue]([url](https://github.com/I2PC/xmipp/issues/new)) and we will have a look at it.
-For more details and information visit the [wikip page.](https://github.com/I2PC/xmipp/wiki)
+For more details, troubleshootings and information visit the [wikip page.](https://github.com/I2PC/xmipp/wiki)

 If you like this project, Watch or Star it!
 We are also looking for new collaborators, so contact us if you’re interested